Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Window functions

 \section{Window functions}

-Here, we review some of the most relevant window functions that appear in the electrostatic calculations and specifically in PME methods.
-Moreover, we review the most recent window function introduced by Barnett \etal \cite{Barnett2017}.
-For a complete survey on the classical window functions, the reader is directed to \cite{Harris1978}.
+Here, we review some of the most relevant window functions that appear in electrostatic calculations and specifically in PME methods.
+We also include a recent window function introduced by Barnett \etal \cite{Barnett2019}.
+For a complete survey of the classical window functions, the reader is directed to Ref.~\onlinecite{Harris1978}.

 The following window functions are presented in one dimension.
-In three dimensions, the corresponding window function $\W(\v x)$ can be obtained by a tensor product as
+In three dimensions, the corresponding window function $\W(\v x)$ can be obtained as a tensor product